">

 Key Hazards

-• Fire risks from flammable gases
+• Fire or explosion from flammable gases

 2–3 Minute Talk Script